</

 Description

 Everything we do in the field is done to support our efforts to build political will in Congress for bipartisan climate policy.
-This training provides guidance for how to best work with your member of Congress in the year ahead and specific examples of working in the field.
+This training provides guidance for how our asks for the Fall 2023 Lobby Drive (November 6–10) can help you work with your member of Congress to move forward on climate.
+CCL staff have determined the best “asks” for those lobby meetings and prepared trainings about those asks so you can get up to speed.

 Breadcrumb